Unshakable Dreams

 After lunch, we convened in Jack’s office to discuss Alisdair’s proposals.
 Things then took a strange turn.
 Alisdair repeated the contents of his letter.
 He told us all about the importance of academic contacts.
 Bag after bag of coals was brought to our New Castle.
 Only one element was missing.
 Alisdair refused to discuss the financial aspects.
 As the whole essence of an exchange scheme is the solution of these problems, the meeting started to appear pointless.

 I am an impatient man.
-In the end, I threw caution to the wind and turned on Alisdair: "All this is exciting.
+In the end, I threw caution to the wind and turned on Alisdair.
+"All this is exciting.
 But if you want to take matters further we have to consider the practical side.
 For example, who will pay for the travel involved and who will bear the brunt of covering salary differentials?"

 Alisdair was unabashed.
-Smiling benevolently, he said with confidence: "We can settle this later.
+Smiling benevolently, he said with confidence.
+"We can settle this later.
 This is only a discussion of the principle."

 "We know all about exchange schemes," I said impatiently.
 "The question is how to arrange them.
 You want to propose one.
 What, then, are the terms?"